 , molecular disintegration

-, depending on what's available.
-Probably the most effective way of dealing with a Zombie Apocalypse
+, or a wooden stake, depending on what's available.
+This is the most effective way of dealing with a Zombie Apocalypse

 , assuming you can disable the victim in the first place and that you can find the body afterwards